HarshvardhanThosar/microservices-project/README.md

 - Ensure that the H2 database container remains running as it is critical for the project’s functionality.
 - The services should be stopped in the reverse order (inventory → product → API Gateway → service registry) to prevent runtime issues.

 This documentation provides a detailed guide to understand, set up, and run the project efficiently.

-Let me know if you need further enhancements!
+contact: harshvardhanthosar@gmail.com